messagebirdguides/masked-numbers-guide/readme.md

 ### Exposing your Development Server with localtunnel

 When working with webhooks, an external service like MessageBird needs to access your application, so the webhook URL must be public.
 During development, though, you're typically working in a local development environment that is not publicly available.
-Thankfully this is not a massive roadblock since various tools and services allow you to quickly expose your development environment to the Internet by providing a tunnel from a public URL to your local machine.
+Thankfully this is not a massive roadblock since various tools and services allow you to quickly expose your development environment by providing a tunnel from a public URL to your local machine.
 One of these tools is [localtunnel.me](https://localtunnel.me), which is uniquely suited to NodeJS developers since you can comfortably install it using npm:

 ````bash
 npm install -g localtunnel